 For those of you suffering in that desperate, hopeless place, hear me and believe me right now – you are NOT alone.
 You are NEVER alone.
 Find that one person you can confide in and tell them where you are.
 If you don’t feel like you can tell a friend, call your church – they always have a list of counselors or go to Safe Harbor’s website (it has a list of Christian counselors in CT, DE, GA, MD, NC, NJ, PA, VA and Washington, DC).
 If you don’t have a church, go to TalkSpace or other online resources that can provide you licensed counselors.
-If you are in the moment when you don’t feel like your life is worth living anymore, please call the National Suicide Prevention Hotline (1-800-273-8255) right now.
+When you don’t feel like your life is worth living anymore, please call the National Suicide Prevention Hotline.
+(1-800-273-8255)

 Please know this – the statement, “You are alone” that you hear in whispers is a LIE.
 You are never alone.
 And if you do feel alone and feel as if no one truly wants to know you, there IS Someone who ALREADY knows you and loves you.
 God “knit you together in your mother’s womb” (Psalm 139) and loves you unconditionally.

+When you need to remember that it is possible to overcome depression, believe this.
 Believe that you have a God who adores you, that you have people in your life who love you and that there are resources available to you and designed to help you.
 You can still THRIVE in this life, even when dealing with something like depression.
 It doesn’t define you.
-Don’t hide from it, and don’t hide it from the people who care the most about you – confront it head on.
-Even when it doesn’t feel like it, you have a God that pursues you, even in the darkest moments, because He wants to be close to you.
+Don’t hide from it.
+And don’t hide it from the people who care the most about you – confront it head on.
+Even when it doesn’t feel like it, you have a God that pursues you.
+Even in the darkest moments, because He wants to be close to you.
 He wants you to feel His comfort.
 He’s just waiting for you to reach out.

 Jen is a Connecticut transplant by way of Williamsport, PA and Washington, DC.
 She has spent the majority of her career in the arts and volunteers in various capacities at Black Rock Church, in Fairfield, CT.
 Although writing has been more of personal outlet for Jen, God has given her opportunities in the past year to publish some of her writing, including a series of internal posts for Black Rock’s Read It, Live It initiative and now, on The Path I Follow.